Your Dog’s First Day at Daycare

 HAPPY HAPPY JOY JOY!: Do expect to see a happy dog.
 A tired and happy dog who has made new doggie friends and met new people.
 Your dog’s wagging tail and smiling face will be his or her way of saying “THANKS A MILLION!!” for bringing them to PDX.

 Thank you for trusting us with your dog.
-We appreciate your business, but treasure your confidence.
+We appreciate your business, and treasure your confidence.
 If you have any questions, any questions at all, please let us know!